samyung0/partialty.com-qwik/README.md

 const layout = useContext(layoutContext);
 const loc = ueLocation();
 layout.value = "Layout1";

-nav(loc.url.pathname, {
+// if location.reload is used, all states are lost nav(loc.url.pathname, {
   // check for search params
   forceReload: true,